TheCode2017/Getting-and-Cleaning-data-Course-Project/README.md

 This is the course project for the Getting and Cleaning Data Coursera course.
 The R script, run_analysis.R, does the following:

-1.Download the Samsung dataset from the link provided.
+1.Download the Samsung dataset from the link provided.(https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).

 2.Load the activity and feature info(activity_labels.txt and features.txt).

 3.Extract only the measurements on the mean and standard deviation for each measurement.

-4.Gett the train data(subject_train.txt,X_train.txt,y_train.txt).
+4.Get the train data(subject_train.txt,X_train.txt,y_train.txt).

 5.Get the test data(subject_test.txt,X_test.txt,y_test.txt).